JORDAAN WALK & BOAT TOUR

 The French call it 'charcuterie' , the Dutch say 'worst en vleeswaren' and for the best, like OSSENWORST, we have to be at Slagerij Louman.
 This family run butcher shop, with Mr Frans Louman now in charge, has been in business since 1890 and is world famous in Amsterdam for its' Ossenworst, Rookvlees, Grillworst and Kruidnagelworst.
 You are going to taste it all!

 Hop on board of a beautiful vintage wooden boat to cruise the Amsterdam canal belt area and the old city.
-Wash away your BITTERBALLEN and DUTCH CHEESE with local craft beers and even try a Dutch white wine.
-And of course we have a choice of non alcohol drinks as well!
+Wash away your BITTERBALLEN and DUTCH CHEESE with wine, craft beer or soft drinks

 Meet Opa Tiel, owner of the most beautiful 'bruine café' in Amsterdam located in a 450 years old building.
 When he started his café 52 years ago his grandmother gave him her recipe that is still being used today for a homemade APPELTAART that made Bill Clinton come back for it twice!